brianfluk/software-engineering-project/iteration-02.plan.md

 ## Iteration 2 : Creating Chatrooms : 10/22/17 ~ 11/13/17

-In this iteration we want to create a basic webservice that will captures the core benefits of our proposed system; connecting students together and collaborating in class.
+In this iteration, we want to create a basic web-service that will capture the core benefits of our proposed system, connecting students together and fostering collaboration in class.

 ---